 I guess my point is that it isn’t the inevitability of death which frightens most of us.
 No, most people worry about the way they’ll go.
 A lucky few will go quietly in their sleep, some will experience a massive thrombotic stroke while piloting a motorized scooter, and others will (puzzling though it may be) somehow manage to receive a stray bullet to the brainstem while ogling children at a Chuckie Cheese.

 And while goes without saying that most people have very little say in the method of their own demise, it is sometimes possible to steer the hand of fate in a certain direction.
-So for those who are interested in achieving a more interesting death, here are (in no particular order) The Top Five Most Fascinating Ways To Die.
+So for those who are interested in achieving a more interesting death, here are (in no particular order) Four Most Fascinating Ways To Die.

 MOST PAINFUL: DISSOLVED ALIVE BY SULFURIC ACID

 Obviously this is going to be subjective, but this is potentially the most “universally gruesome” death story I’ve come across in a long while: